Or: “Academia vs the public”? – Part 3 of 3

 Working on “The Hive”, was a great experience and I’m glad I did it, but I wasn’t happy with the result and the overall presentation.
 I have years of acting experience but hosting a talk show is still another thing.
 I am probably too introverted to feel comfortable in this kind of format, i guess.
 I still love the idea and The Hive is still something I want to try again when I am ready for this step.

 I consider this a strategic retreat to reassess the whole concept.
 Now I can better evaluate the applicability of certain ideas.
 Things that didn’t work out this time will work out next time.
-I am privileged to have friends who supported me in every step in the making of The Hive, from concept to editing, and with their hands-on experience and feedback, I can’t wait to sit down and create the next Hive.
+I am privileged to have friends who supported me in every step in the making of The Hive, from concept to editing, and with their hands-on experience and feedback.

 “It was like Serbia”, I told my friend.
 And it was.
 I talked about how things went slower than what I am used to in western Europe and how open and welcoming the people were.
 It was indeed very similar to what I experienced on the Balkans, “plus the scent of coffee and incense in the air”.
 I said it with a smile on my face but there was truth to it.
 The smell of buna and etan, coffee and incense, is something that brings back memories of my fieldwork.
 I noticed that smell and sound can, in a way, define the cityscape even more than architecture and urban planning.